-We will illustrate how all this works using Figure 8.
-This figure shows part of the structure assigned to the sentence Some boy saw every girl in the theory under discussion.
+Figure 8 shows part of the structure assigned to the sentence in question.
 As in the textbook version of HPSG, a syntactic representation like this is licensed by the grammar if and only if each local subtree in it conforms to the principles in the grammar.
 We will choose two of the local subtrees in Figure 8 and show how they both conform to the principles in the grammar that have been presented so far.